VA Loan Benefits

 Any approved VA mortgage lender can provide you with a closing cost estimate for a conventional mortgage and the VA mortgage and you can see the differences in the costs associated with the two mortgages.

-Since the VA authorizes banks, mortgage lenders, and other financial institutions to provide the VA home loan, this makes the loan very competitive with conventional and FHA loans.
+Since the VA authorizes banks, mortgage lenders, and other financial institutions to provide the VA program, this makes the loan very competitive with conventional and FHA loans.

 For this reason, the mortgage rates are very comparable to those loans.
-In certain areas rates for VA home loans may even be lower than some conventional loans.
+In certain areas rates may even be lower than some conventional loans.

 Multiple Ways to Use a VA Mortgage